Why I LOVE Crock Pots

 Good For Parties – Bella 13576 Triple Slow Cooker (3 x 2.5 Quart)

 We love to entertain, and food always seems to be the center of the party.
 For holidays and special occasions you may not want just one giant crock pot to make that one special dish.
-For those occasions, this is the perfect option.
+For those occasions, the Bella 13576 Triple Slow Cooker is the perfect option.

 The buffet system allows you make smaller amounts of multiple favorite dishes.
 This is great for dips, desserts, appetizers or anything you can think to serve in smaller quantities.
 Each crock pot is 2.5 quarts and runs on its own heating system, so you can cook each at a different temperature for a different amount of time if needed.
 If you keep this organized along with your kitchen you can get a lot done fast!